 The rule of thumb - the darker the roast level, the lower its acidity and sweetness, the fewer its inherent characteristics and the higher its bitterness.
 The lighter the roast the brighter its acidity and the more pronounced the coffee bean's original flavours.

 Source: Jessica Easto, the author of “craft coffee: A manual”

-Filter roast coffees
+Filter coffees - lighter roast coffees

-Our filter roasts are medium-light roast coffees to highlight the coffee’s acidity and the coffee’s unique origin characteristics.
+Our filter coffees are medium-light roast coffees to highlight the coffee’s acidity and the coffee’s unique origin characteristics.
 We select coffees with enchanting fruit flavours and/or juicy acidity for our filter roasts.
 Filter roast coffees are perfect for any kind of slow brewing which will extract those delicious flavours left in the bean throughout the roasting process.

 Espresso roast coffees

 Our espresso blends and single origin coffees are roasted to a medium roast level to achieve a sweeter more balanced and approachable cup with a good body, whilst maintaining clear origin character.
 This makes our espresso roasts most versatile, so you can enjoy them across a range of different brewing methods: espresso, stovetop, V60, batch brew, Chemex, Aeropress, Clever dripper and plunger.

 Dark roast vs medium roast coffee beans